bootcamp-s19/project1-campaign-website/README.md

 To complete the assignment, you must complete the following:
 ###### Setup:
 1. Create Heroku account
-2. Establish Express server locally
+2. Setup and Run MAMP server locally
 3. Fork existing repo: [https://github.com/bootcamp-s19/project1](https://github.com/bootcamp-s19/project1)
 4. Clone the forked repo locally in your ~/Sites/yourproject1 folder
 5. Add a style.css file to the /css directory